Eklipsorz/CAGMA/package/hypervisor/readme.md

 <strong> hypervisor_kernel </strong> dir stores the moified code of linux kernel on hypervisor

-<strong> hypervisor_memAlloc </strong> dir stores the implementation of the fist target
+<strong> hypervisor_memAlloc </strong> dir stores the implementation of the fist target and the second target.